ES-Nix/podman-rootless/README.md

 it looks like it is really old and [SSDs have changed it all](https://www.youtube.com/watch?v=eE7Bfw9lFfs&lc=UgwKswMApMLxMfVBK0V4AaABAg.8w0pXYZxjGI9-gxFP336ZB)
 [RAID 5 & RAID 6 - All You Need to Know as Fast As Possible](https://www.youtube.com/watch?v=1P8ZecG9iOI).

-Explain about history in the beginning: [btrfs: The Best Filesystem You've Never Heard Of](https://www.youtube.com/watch?v=-m01x3gHNjg)
+Explains about history in the beginning: [btrfs: The Best Filesystem You've Never Heard Of](https://www.youtube.com/watch?v=-m01x3gHNjg)
 [Deploying Btrfs at Facebook Scale - Josef Bacik, Facebook](https://www.youtube.com/watch?v=U7gXR2L05IU)

 [File Systems | Which One is the Best?
 ZFS, BTRFS, or EXT4](https://www.youtube.com/watch?v=HdEozE2gN9I)